Domains as Cargo Namespaces

 2. The user runs cargo publish.

-3. The command prints the following text to the console:
+3. The command prints the following text to the console that contains a randomly generated token:

 Crates.io couldn’t verify that you own foobar-project.org.
-To prove ownership, place a file with the following contents
+To prove ownership, either

-5. The user reruns cargo publish. crates.io checks that the string matches and publishes the crate under the namespace.
+4. The user follows the instructions and reruns cargo publish. crates.io checks that the token matches and publishes the crate under the namespace.

 Upon the first request to publish a crate with a namespace, crates.io generates a random string that is user-, crate- and domain-specific.

-On each following request crates.io checks whether a file named “domain-owner” at the given domain exists and verifies that the contents are identical to what crates.io has on file for the specific user/crate/domain combination.
+On each following publishing request crates.io checks whether the token is identical to what crates.io has on file for the specific user/crate/domain combination.

 The ability to publish a crate is not limited to one person: If a different person wants to publish a crate to a domain, crates.io returns a similar reply:

-This person would then contact the owner of the domain, who could decide whether to accept or reject this request (by adding or not adding the line to his “domain-owner” file).
+This person would then contact the owner of the namespace, who could decide whether to accept or reject this request.

 This also serves as a very easy way to allow external contributors to publish add-on crates to a crate in an organization, without allowing them to publish to the main crate.
-E.g. authors of serde could publish their own crate under serde.rs/serde and allow vetted, “official” add-on crates to be published by external contributors under e. g. serde.rs/serde-abc or serde.rs/serde-xyz by adding those users’ verifications to their “domain-owner” file.
+E.g. authors of serde could publish their own crate under serde.rs/serde and allow vetted, “official” add-on crates to be published by external contributors under serde.rs/serde-abc or serde.rs/serde-xyz.

 • adding organization keys to Cargo.toml files and treat them correctly